sosuisen/git-documentdb/docs-api/git-documentdb.jsondoc.md

 ## Remarks

-A document must be a JSON Object that matches the following conditions:
+A JSON document must be an JavaScript object that matches the following conditions:

 ```
-* It must have an '_id' key that shows id of a document
+- It must have an '_id' key that shows the unique identifier of a document
 - _id allows Unicode characters excluding OS reserved filenames and following characters: \< \> : " | ? * \0
-  - **It is recommended to use ASCII characters and case-insensitive names for cross-platform.**
+- _id is better to be ASCII characters and a case-insensitive name for cross-platform.
-  - _id cannot start with a slash and an underscore _.
-  - _id cannot end with a slash.
+- _id cannot start or end with a slash.
+- _id can include paths separated by slashes.
-  - A directory name cannot end with a period or a white space.
+- A directory name in paths cannot end with a period or a white space.
-  - A directory name does not allow '.' and '..'.
+- A directory name in paths does not allow '.' and '..'.

-* Property name of a document cannot start with an underscore except _id and _deleted.

 ```